NickDenji/news_project_docker/README.md

 * Docker setup includes automatic migrations on startup
 * SQLite database is used in container for ease of setup
-* MariaDB configuration is optional for local development
+* MariaDB is the recommended database for running the project.
+* SQLite is used for development/testing purposes only.
 * Ensure dependencies are installed from `requirements.txt`

 ---